"All the Money..." Review | Kevin Rodriguez Take

 Alas, the movie only spends so much time with the frugal man, keeping us at arm’s length and wondering what he is truly thinking at times.
 This sometimes works and sometimes doesn’t, but it was obvious to me that director Ridley Scott wanted to show a man who is flawed and human, while keeping enough distance to make him seem larger than life.
 If anyone was going to have much luck in presenting such a complex character in movie form, it was going to be Scott.
 That he falls just short of that in “All the Money in the World” is disappointing, but understandable, and we’ll have to wait until next year to see if Danny Boyle can pull it off in television form.
 But, as someone wise in your life likely told you at some point, when one door closes another one opens, and for Scott that door comes in the form of Michelle Williams as a worried mother who just wants to see her son returned home.
 Her name is Gail and she is a Getty by marriage.

-Man in gray suit stands near vintage police car in front of a building.
+Man in suit leans on a car near a police car in front of a building.

 She divorced her husband years ago and accepted none of her father-in-law’s money in exchange for full custody of her children.
 She still lays some claim to the Getty name though, and when she tells the terrorists who kidnapped her son that she simply doesn’t have any money, they casually tell her “get it from your father-in-law; he has all the money in the world.”
 Well, that may be true, but how do you get it from him?
 This is a man who is so cheap, he won’t pay a maid $10 to wash his own clothes.
 But you won’t have much luck telling that to kidnappers who have decided to get into the business of kidnapping people.
 All they know is that they want money and they perceive that she has access to it.
 Some of the most heart-breaking scenes involve Gail fighting two forces at the same time.
 On one hand, she is trying to convince the terrorists to not kill her son or harm him.
 On the other hand, she is trying to get her father-in-law to pay a ransom he could easily afford (but has no interest in doing so).